This document outlines limitations that have been set for applications running on RunMyProcess.

 7 Secure Enterprise Connector (SEC)

 Transactions should be completed within a 60 second timeframe.
-If transaction take longer than 60 seconds to respond you will see a timeout error in RunMyProcess even though the process is still running.
+If a transaction takes longer than 60 seconds to respond you will see a timeout error in RunMyProcess even though the process is still running.

 |Process Execution Time||10 minutes|